jnikula/hawkmoth/README.rst

 Hawkmoth aims to be a compelling alternative for documenting C and C++ projects using Sphinx, mainly through its simplicity of design, implementation and use.

-**Note**

-   The C++ support is still in early stages of development, and lacks some fundamental features such as handling namespaces and documenting C++ specific features other than classes.

 .. _Sphinx: http://www.sphinx-doc.org

 .. _C and C++ Domain: http://www.sphinx-doc.org/en/stable/domains.html